 - Urethra: This is the tube that leads out of the bladder and is the pathway for urine into the outside world.

 - Urge incontinence occurs when you leak urine after a sudden urge to urinate.
 We call it, lock in key syndrome, because certain events like unlocking the door to your home can cause urge incontinence.
 This is the type of incontinence, which should be treated first in cases of mixed urge/stress incontinence.

 - Stress incontinence is the result of pelvic floor weakness that prevents the closure of the external urethral sphincter with activities that increase the pressure on the bladder, like coughing, laughing, lifting or sneezing.
 Pelvic floor weakness can occur if the muscles and or connective tissues are too loose to create an efficient contraction and more commonly, especially with athletes, too tight or imbalanced, to fully close the external urethral sphincter.
-Read more about incontinence in athletes here.
+Read more about incontinence in athletes here (link to content)